natcap/invest.users-guide/source/malaria_mosquito_habitat.rst

 Data Needs
 ==========

-The following are the data needs for the Marine Water Quality Model.
-The model is distributed with default arguments which are defaulted in the following parameters on the tool's first run.

  * **Workspace**: The directory to hold output and intermediate results of the particular model run.
 After the model run is completed the output will be located in this directory.
 To run multiple scenarios, create a new workspace for each scenario.